Creole garden

 The Creole garden is often presented as a model for designing productive and environmentally friendly agroecosystems, for example in the context of agroecology, or ecological intensification.
 For example, a survey conducted in Guadeloupe, showed that 20 to 123 plant species are cultivated on areas of less than 2000 m2.
 The coexistence of many species with similar utility in the garden stabilises production and spreads risk.

+West Indes

+In the West Indes, it is often located on sloped land or in the forest.
+The breadfruit is a staple: a single fruit can feed up to five people.
+The garden originated from the ichali, a garden created using a slash-and-burn system by the Amerindians.
+It has since developed into a polycultural approach to food production.
+The role of medicinal plants varies from island to island.

+Gardening is both being encouraged as policy and turned to in some cases as a necessity to address food security in the islands, dependant on extra-regional food imports, risen in cost in recent years due to supply chain issues, war and climate change.
+During the Second World War, gardens of this kind enabled Guadeloupeans to survive under a blockade of imports under the administration of Constant Sorin.

+The Jaden an nou competition begun in Guadeloupe in 2022, introduced cultivation of Creole gardens to the island's school system.

 Haiti

 In Haiti, jardin de case are commonly known as jaden lakou.
 This cropping system continues to make an important contribution to small-scale farming in mountain areas, as the country experiences significant ecological, economic and social pressure.
-Jardin lakou have a high species diversity, and provide support to food self-sufficiency on Haitian mountain farms.
+Jaden lakou have a high species diversity, and provide support to food self-sufficiency on Haitian mountain farms.